serena0907/serena0907/README.md

-### Hi, I'm student! 👋
+### Hi, I am Arin Seo! 👋

-- 🎓I go to elementary school, but I will go to middle school next year.
+- 🎓 I am a senior student of Wolseo elementry school.
 - 💖 My hobbies are drawing, reading and baking.
-- 🤔 I am interested in python:) I have learned python for 6 months.
+- 🤔 I am interested in Python :) I have learned python for 6 months.
-- 👯I want to have foreign friends!
+- 👯 I want to have foreign friends!